 I hear you’ve been having those same feelings again – the fear, the insecurities, the frustration.
 Me, too.
 And does your husband walk around with what seems like very little regard for your feelings?
-Mine, too.
+I know that feeling.
 I think he should be expressing more care and concern a lot of the time – after all, we’re married and he knows my feelings.

 I had a situation recently that served as a great reminder for me.